apache/www-site/content/dev/infra-site.md

 You can help improve the`apache.org` website.

-If you have changes to propose to this top-level ASF documentation (/foundation/ and /dev/), please send patches using the [Infra issues tracker](http://issues.apache.org/jira/browse/INFRA).
-(Do not reveal obviously sensitive information, such as the name of any private mailing lists.)
+If you have changes to propose to the top-level ASF documentation (/foundation/ and most /dev pages), open a GitHub Issue.

+For changes to pages in /dev that relate to Infrastructure, send patches using the [Infra issues tracker](http://issues.apache.org/jira/browse/INFRA).
+Do not reveal obviously sensitive information, such as the name of any private mailing lists.

 **Note:** PMC chairs are responsible for ensuring that the portions of the website which relate to their PMC are